SparshKat/ReelViu/README.md

   3. Resolve an issue/introduce a feature and open a pull request
   4. The PR must be opened to the `develop` branch of this repository. **Do not make direct PRs to the master branch.**
   5. Please handle dependency versions cautiously.
 Do not install updated versions of dependencies in `package.json` while setting up your project.
 Try to use the `--exact` flag wherever possible.
 Read the docs for more info.
-  6. Create a file `secrets.json` in the project root exactly as `secrets-sample.json`, replacing the dummy fields with respective credentials. **Do not fill in your credentials anywhere else.**
-  7. `config.js` is the file which acts as a bridge between the project files, and its environment variables and secrets.
-Require the config file wherever necessary, **never** require `secrets.json` directly.

   ### Syncing your Fork